blueglyph/lexigram/README.md

 # Lexigram

-This crate is part of the [Lexigram](https://github.com/blueglyph/lexigram) project, a lexer / parser generator.
+This crate is part of the [Lexigram](https://github.com/blueglyph/lexigram) project, a lexer/parser generator.

 You can dive into the [Lexigram book](https://www.unscript.net/lexigram-book) for an introduction, a tutorial, or a reference.
 You can also browse the [crate documentation](https://docs.rs/lexigram-lib/latest/lexigram_lib/).